bkahlert/kommons/README.md

   """.lines() // line 1, line 2
   ```

-  Split string into its lines lazily and keep the line separator...
+  Split string into its lines lazily and keep the line separator…
     ```kotlin
     """
     line 1